If you are looking for CPR training to help you move forward in your career field, you may be wondering, how much does a CPR certification class cost?

 Online CPR Certification Class Cost?

-Costs of CPR certification class can vary according to the type of training you take and the price set by the organization offering the training.
+Costs of CPR certification class can vary according to the type of training you take and the price set by the organization offering the training, same with CPR recertification cost.
 For example, a basic class for adult CPR can start at around $20 while classes for children will be slightly higher, sometimes approximately $25.
 A course for medical professionals may be closer to $60.